makilian/textvex/README.md

-# TextVex
+# textvex

-TextVex is a Python script that allows you to search your iMessage history for specific concepts using vector embeddings via ChromaDB.
+textvex is a Python script that allows you to search your iMessage history for specific concepts using vector embeddings via ChromaDB.

 ## Installation